Abhijeet103/WeatherFromPincode/README.md

    cd demo

 ## Limitation
 - with the current API i can only fetch data upto one year only , Exception when date is out of range is handled

+## Usage
+- end point  : localhost:8080/weather
+- body  : {

+  "pincode" : "831013" ,
+    "date" : "2023-12-15"
+}